 Interview: »Transmitter between life and science«

-Composer Meike Senker and flutist Kacper Dąbrowski are part of the first cohort to complete their doctorates at the »European Doctoral College for Musical Interpretation and Artistic Research« (CDE-ICM)«.
-In this interview, they talk about what convinced them about the doctoral college, how they bring science and art together, and what advice they would give to other doctoral students.
+Composer Meike Senker and flutist Kacper Dąbrowski are part of the first cohort to complete their doctorates at the Collège Glarean.
+In the interview with Ben Klaussner they talk about what convinced them about the doctoral college, how they bring science and art together, and what advice they would give to other doctoral students.

-Ms. Senker, Mr. Dąbrowski, for what reasons did you decide to do your doctorate at the CDE-ICM?
+Ms. Senker, Mr. Dąbrowski, for what reasons did you decide to do your doctorate at the Collège Glarean?

 Meike Senker: I find it exciting that I can complete an artistic-scientific doctorate here.
 I take both fields very seriously and am happy to combine them profitably.
 In addition, a good degree was important to me: I teach at conservatories and would like to continue working in this field in the future.
 The PhD degree will help me in this.
 I knew the Freiburg University of Music beforehand, as I did my master's degree here at the New Music Institute with Johannes Schöllhorn.